Bastet: Ancient Egypt’s Most Important Cat Goddess

 Bastet’s Cults and Representations in Pyramids

 Bastet was widely worshiped as the single most important feline goddess.
-This means she had quite some festivals and temples that were dedicated solely to her or in relation with other deities.
+This means she had quite some festivals and temples that were dedicated solely to her or in relation to other deities.

 Khafre Valley Temple

-In case you weren’t sure, the pyramids basically functioned as a stairway to heaven for the ones that were buried there.
-No Led Zeppelin needed, just build yourself a pyramid and you will enjoy ascension to heaven.
+The pyramids basically functioned as a stairway to heaven for the ones that were buried there.

 In the case of the temple of King Khafre, Bastet is depicted as his mother and nurse.
 It is believed that this would enable the king to reach the sky in good health.